hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

 whereas [ac] has its own facilty for interpreting/inferring formal parameters, the [ze] will do so in this way:

+  1) every formal operation belongs to one scope-set (defined here):

-  1) every formal operation defines a :#scope-set.
+     every formal operation is (virtually if not actually) associated with a particular kind of [#ac-031] selection stack:

-     regardless of which "bundled modality" we are in, any formal operation defines a [#031] "selection stack". from this stack we can derive the set of all "atom-esque" component associations and formal operations in those frames. we will refer to this set of nodes as the "scope set" below.

-     (this concept is perhaps explored further in [#015].)
+     • there is always at least a root component node. such nodes are always compound, so there is always at least this such frame on the stack.

+     • virtually (and so far actually) there is always a top frame that is a special kind of frame for the formal operation. the details of this frame are a concern of the particular modality.

+     • as such, such selection stacks are always 2-N items tall.

+     • this stack is used for "indexing", and because [#ac-002]:DT3 ACS trees should be considered entirely dynamic, this selection stack should be taken to represent an ephemeral "snapshot" of the tree as it stands for the purpose of this invocation, and so should not be memoized or cached beyond this scope.

+     as such, every such selection stack sits atop a virtual stack with 1-N frames, each frame being compound (i.e wrapping a compound formal node). every such stack defines a scope-set:

+     a :#scope-set is a derivative of any all-compound stack. it is the set of all formal nodes within it that are either formal operations or (of the component associations) such nodes that are either primitivesque or compound.

+       • an application of this concept becomes important in [#015] niCLI option parsing.

-     (for ease of implementation we may simply derive the scope set as all node names in the selection stack.)
+       • as decided by the modality we may simply derive the scope set as being the set of all formal nodes in the selection stack.

      B) a formal operation cannot "subtract" nodes from its scope-set.